Overdrive8911/A-Fertile-Life/src/notes/variables.md

 $player is an object that contains the PC data.
 It's defaults can be found in ::StoryInit.
 Some variables can produce different descriptions if they have specific values, e.g ShortStack, Heavyset, RailThin, etc.

 - .name : Accepts string.
 Stores the PC's name.
+Can be accessed with colour via the widget <<PC>>.

 - .weight : Accepts int.
 Stores the PC's weight in kg.
 During character creation, a minimum of 55 and max of 80 is enforced.
 Depending on the value, the PC can be Emaciated, Underweight, Average, Pudgy, Chubby, Curvy, Overweight, Fat, Obese.